wotifgroup/grails-lightweight-deploy/README.md

         keyStorePasswordPath: /path/to/plain/text/file.txt
         #Overrides keyStorePasswordPath if specified, this is the password for the keystore
         keyStorePassword: password
+        #If this is specified as well as http.port and it is different then the app will run in mixed mode (both HTTP and HTTPS)
+        port: 8081
     #If specified, then an access log will be written.
     requestLog:
         file: